mlafeldt/chef-runner/README.md

 ## What is chef-runner?

-* A little tool that speeds up your Chef development and testing workflow.
+* A command-line tool that speeds up your Chef development and testing workflow.
-* A fast alternative to the painfully slow `vagrant provision`.
+* A fast alternative to the painfully slow `vagrant provision` ([demo video] comparing both tools).
-* Allows you to change infrastructure code and get immediate feedback.
 * [Integrates with Vim](#use-with-vim) so you don't have to leave your editor while hacking on recipes.

-Here's a [demo video] that shows how chef-runner compares to `vagrant provision` in terms of speed.
+* Allows you to change infrastructure code and get **immediate feedback**.

 ## How does it work?

+* chef-runner is a small shell script (~100 LOC).
-* Directly executes Chef Solo over (plain) SSH without the overhead of `vagrant provision`.
+* Directly executes Chef Solo over SSH (using `vagrant ssh` or OpenSSH).
-* Only applies the Chef recipe you've actually modified by overriding Chef's run list.
+* Overrides Chef runlist to selectively run recipes.
+* Installs cookbook dependencies with Berkshelf and updates changes with rsync.
-* Integrates well with Vagrant: provisioning works as long the VM is running and `/vagrant` is mounted.
+* Integrates well with Vagrant as long as the VM is running and `/vagrant` is mounted.
-* Installs cookbook dependencies with Berkshelf and updates changes with lightning-fast rsync.

 ## Requirements